bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 https://github.com/bokeh/bokeh.

 Unless you are a `@bokeh/dev team member`_, you first need to create a fork of Bokeh's main repository.
-For more information on creating a fork, refer to `Fork a repo`_ in `GitHub Help`_.
+For more information on creating a fork, see `Fork a repo`_ in `GitHub Help`_.

 Next, clone the version of the Bokeh repository you want to work on to a local